How To Talk To Your Ex After It’s Over

 Before you pick up the phone, think about your tone and demeanor.
 Use a tone of voice that is neutral, confident, and pleasant.
 Adding a little humor to the conversation can take off some of the edginess and awkwardness.
 Think about ways to make some small talk before you start the call.
 Ask your ex questions about things you know he or she is passionate about and use it as an ice breaker.

 Conversations to Avoid When Talking to an Ex

 What if you and your ex have to see each other often because you work at the same place or your social groups are really interwoven?
-This makes things more difficult but not impossible.
-Always be mature.
+This makes things slightly more challenging but far from impossible.
+Always try your best to be mature.
 You'll never regret taking the high road and acting composed and adult-like.
-Just because you're thinking something, doesn't mean it has to come out.
+Just because you're thinking about something you'd like to say doesn't mean that it has to come out.
 Keep yourself in check.
 Think about what type of behavior you want to have that will make you happiest with yourself in the long run.

 What to Do If You Can't Resist Reaching Out to an Ex

 It can be hard to let go of important relationships in our lives.
 Suddenly you have much more time in your life.
 How will you fill it?
 Instead of reaching for the phone to contact your ex when you're feeling down or bored, view this newfound gap in your life as an opportunity.
 Are their friends you would like to reconnect with?
 An activity or class you've always wanted to look into?
 Or maybe you would benefit from just having the space to put your past relationship in perspective and think about what you'd like to see in your future.
 The period after a breakup can be a good chance to do all of these things.